ravioactive/SimpleGeoChartViz/readme.md

  * BACK – Shows the previous area viewed.
 Disabled when there are no previous views.
  * FWD – Shows the next area viewed.
 Disabled when there is no next item, i.e. the recent most view is shown.
 * Map areas are clickable, and clicking on any area makes a request to the server with that area’s supported ISO3166 code.
 This makes navigation easy.

+Plain old JavaScript (not even jQuery B|), CSS, HTML only.
+Just get it and run it.